mkunz7/phonewhisper/README.md

 ![broadcast](https://github.com/user-attachments/assets/e0fc41ab-1da0-40a3-888b-e165d10d25fb)

 - You can save the website on your home screen using the share button to look like an app
-- You will likely need to use safari for your iphone to work
+- Safari is recommended when using an iphone
 - Broadcasting does not currently support multiple simultaneous broadcasters, the latest takes over, one person should disconnect by refreshing to prevent issues
 - Certificates are required for microphone access on modern browsers, hence the invalid warning
 - The broadcaster will need to accept the invalid certificate, the one I've included is good for 100 years.
 It was generated using `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 36500 -nodes`